rust-lang/rfcs/text/0000-default-fields.md

 Field defaults are a tool for producers and functional record updates are a tool for consumers.

+We should document field defaults in the Rust Reference sections 6.1.5 "Structs" and 7.2.4 "Struct expressions", with a one-sentence mention in 6.1.6 "Enumerations" that struct-like enum variants can have default fields just like structs.

 # Drawbacks
 [drawbacks]: #drawbacks